saucelabs/sauce-docs/docs/visual-testing/workflows/api-lifecycle.md

 curl --request PUT \
   --url 'upload-url-here' \
   --header 'Content-Type: image/png' \
-  --data 'png-file-content'
+  --data '@my-screenshot.png'
 ```

 ### 3. Create Snapshot

-After uploading an image, create a snapshot to capture the current state of the build.
+After uploading your image, add your snapshot and its metadata to your build.

 **GraphQL Mutation:**